Ultihamed/Javascript_Notes/2_Scope_and_Closures.md

     var a = 2;
     ```

     We said functions and variables will compiles (hoisting) first.
-So **Javascript Engine** looks this code like:
+So **JavaScript Engine** looks this code like:

     ```js
     var = a;